1andDone/blackjack/README.md

 - Maximum bet allowed at the table `max_bet`
 - Dealer reveals hole card even when all players surrender, bust, or have natural blackjack `dealer_shows_hole_card`

-An example of the 'Vegas Strip' configuration is seen below:
+An example of the *Vegas Strip* configuration is seen below:
 ```
 r = HouseRules(
             min_bet=10,